varunsiravuri/CryptoWeather-Nexus/README.md

 # 🌦️💰 Storm Chain 📡📰

 Storm Chain project is a real-time dashboard web app that brings together 🌤️ weather data, 🪙 cryptocurrency info, and 🗞️ top news headlines — all in one place!
 It features detailed views for each weather city and cryptocurrency, live WebSocket updates.
 Fully responsive, fast, and publicly deployed! 🚀

+Check out the live version 👉  https://crypto-weather-nexus-weld.vercel.app

 ---